Theatre and Performance

 THRA11H3/(VPDA11H3) Introduction to Performance

-2. 3.0 additional credits in Theatre and Performance (THR) courses
+2. 3.0 additional credits in Theatre and Performance (THR) courses as follows:

 - Theatre & Society